IgniteUI/igniteui-docfx/en/components/grids_templates/remote-data-operations.md

 ### Remote Sorting/Filtering Demo

-You can see the result of the code from above at the beginning of this article in the first example.
+You can see the result of the code from above at the beginning of this article in the [Demo](#angular-grid-remote-data-operations-overview-example) section.
 }
 @@if (igxName === 'IgxTreeGrid') {
 ### Remote Filtering